 If a U.S. person owns directly or indirectly our ADSs or ordinary shares, and is treated as owning (including constructively) 10% or more of the value or voting power of our ADSs or ordinary shares, such person generally will be treated as a "United States shareholder" with respect to each "controlled foreign corporation," or "CFC," in our group (if any).
 A CFC is a non-U.S. corporation more than 50% of the stock (by vote or value) of which is owned (directly, indirectly or constructively) by "United States shareholders."
 We are not actually controlled by "United States shareholders" for purposes of the CFC rules.
-However, under certain ownership attribution rules, U.S. subsidiaries of Kingsoft Group and Xiaomi may be treated as OFCs depending on the actual or constructive stock ownership of other U.S. persons.
+However, under certain ownership attribution rules, U.S. subsidiaries of Kingsoft Group and Xiaomi may be treated as owning a significant portion of our stock for purposes of these rules, and therefore we and our non-U.S. subsidiaries may be treated as CFCs depending on the actual or constructive stock ownership of other U.S. persons.
 In addition, even if we are not a CFC as described in the preceding sentence, certain of our non-U.S. subsidiaries may be treated as CFCs under such ownership attribution rules because we have a U.S. subsidiary.
 A "United States shareholder" of a CFC may be subject to additional U.S. federal income tax liabilities and reporting requirements.
 We do not intend to (i) take these U.S. tax rules into consideration when conducting our operations, (ii) monitor whether we are or any of our non-U.S. subsidiaries is treated as a CFC for any purpose of the U.S. Internal Revenue Code or whether any investor is treated as a "United States shareholder" with respect to any of these entities or (iii) furnish to any "United States shareholders" any information that may be necessary to comply with any applicable CFC rules.
 U.S. investors that may be treated as owning 10% or more of our stock by vote or value should consult their tax advisers regarding the potential application of these rules in their particular circumstances.